bcoe/thumbd/README.md

   * it is run with an Upstart script, which keeps the thumbnailing process on its feet.
 * Node.js is a single process, this does not take advantage of multi-processor environments.
   * we run an instance of thumbd per-CPU on our servers.
-* We use Foreman's export functionality to simplify the process of creating Upstart scripts.
+* we use Foreman's export functionality to simplify the process of creating Upstart scripts.
-* In production, thumbd runs on Node 0.8.x.
+* in production, thumbd runs on Node 0.8.x.
 It has not been thoroughly tested with Streams 2.

 The Future
 ----------